Generalised Scheme of Preferences (GSP)

 - Countries that already have preferential access to the EU which is at least as good as under GSP – for example, under a Free Trade Agreement or a special autonomous trade regime.

-- Countries which have achieved a high or upper middle income per capita, according to World Bank classification.
+- Countries which have achieved a high or upper middle income per capita during three consecutive years, according to World Bank classification.

 - Reinforcing the incentives for the respect of core human and labour rights, environmental and good governance standards through the GSP+ arrangement.

-More details in the factsheet The EU’s new Generalised Scheme of Preferences and Presentation Highlights of the EU’s new General Scheme of Preferences.
+More details in the The EU’s new Generalised Scheme of Preferences and Presentation Highlights of the EU’s new General Scheme of Preferences factsheets.

 More on Generalised Scheme of Preferences